The Simplr Artificial Intelligence and Technology Scholarship

 Congratulations to Ethan Adams, winner of our 2018 Simplr Artificial Intelligence and Technology scholarship!

 Ethan Adams, a Penn State Berks junior with a double major in information sciences and technology, and security and risk analysis, is the first recipient of the Simplr Artificial Intelligence Technology Scholarship.
-He received a $5,000 scholarship, which he plans to use for his tuition and research, as well as in preparation for graduate school.
+He plans to use the Scholarship to use for his tuition and research, as well as in preparation for graduate school.

 Ethan’s application, vision and demonstrated aptitude for AI and related technologies made him the clear favorite out of a strong field of competitors.
 Congratulations, Ethan!